 The District will ensure that employment practices involving recruiting, selection, promotions, terminations, transfers, layoffs, compensation, training, benefits and other terms and conditions of employment are made in a nondiscriminatory manner.
-These efforts will provide benefits to the District through fuller utilization and development of previously underutilized human resources.
+These efforts will provide benefits to benefits to be District through fuller utilization and development of previously underutilized human resources.